M-Gregoire/infrastructure/resources/hosts/Anet-A8/README.md

 ```

 Finally, the Z offet then needs to be configured.
 To do so, see [here](https://3dprinting.stackexchange.com/questions/5857/z-offset-on-autoleveling-sensor-setup).

-Mine is `-0.70`.
+You can also modify `#define Z_PROBE_OFFSET_FROM_EXTRUDER <offset>` accordingly.
+This way, If you reset your EEPROM with `M502` this setting is kept (Info on `EEPROM` can be found [here](https://github.com/MarlinFirmware/Marlin/wiki/EEPROM)).

+You can now level the bed following [this](http://marlinfw.org/docs/features/auto_bed_leveling.html).
+You can modify your slicer config to run `G28` then `G29` to auto-level on every print.

 When it's correctly working, springs can be removed thanks to [this](https://www.thingiverse.com/thing:2165389) upgrade.